on orders of $85 or more

 Many destitute Irish families in the 18th and 19th centuries decided to leave their homeland, which had in many ways been scarred by English colonial rule.
 One of the most frequent destinations for these families was North America where it was possible for an Irish family to own their own parcel of land.
 Many of the early settlers did find land awaiting them in British North America, or even later in America, but for the majority of immigrants that arrived as a result of the Great Potato Famine of the late 1840s the ownership of land was often a long way off.
 These Irish people were initially put to work on such industrial projects as the building of bridges, canals, and railroads, or they worked at manufacturing positions within factories.
 Whenever they arrived, the Irish made enormous contributions to the infant nations of Canada and the United States.
 Some of the earliest immigrants to bearer the name of Galvin were found through extensive research of immigration and passenger lists:

-Galvin Settlers in the United States in the 18th Century
+Galvin Settlers in United States in the 18th Century

 - David Galvin settled in Maryland in 1776

-Galvin Settlers in the United States in the 19th Century
+Galvin Settlers in United States in the 19th Century

 - Nicholas Galvin, aged 19, landed in Massachusetts in 1812